Helen20S/me/week1/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
-Hello, I have done week 1 and here are my notes.dfg Visual Studio Code (command line);  Control~;  mkdir = make directory;
+Hello, I have done week 1 and here are my notes.
+Visual Studio Code (command line);  Control~;  mkdir = make directory;
 ```
 C:\users\Helen>mkdir 1161